JunityZhan/Understanding-VITS/README.md

 # Understanding-VITS
-In this repository, you will learn how code works in VITS(Conditional Variational Autoencoder with Adversarial Learning for End-to-End Text-to-Speech) in Jupyter Notebooks, including normalizing data, training process, inference process, and model's details.
+In this repository, you'll explore the inner workings of VITS (Conditional Variational Autoencoder with Adversarial Learning for End-to-End Text-to-Speech) through Jupyter Notebooks.
+You'll dive into topics such as data normalization, the training process, the inference process, and detailed aspects of the model.

 ## Usage:
-starts to read from vits.ipynb.
-Other files is supporting file, that will closely examine method inside vits.ipynb
+Begin by reading through the vits.ipynb file and executing the code line by line.
+If you're having trouble understanding the purpose of each block, feel free to use debugging tools as necessary.
+The other files in the repository serve as supporting resources, which will help you closely examine the methods used within the vits.ipynb file.

+### Dataset.ipynb

+VITS is an end-to-end Text-to-Speech (TTS) system, and understanding how it transforms raw resources into training data is crucial.
+In an end-to-end TTS, we use both waveforms and text as input.
+We'll delve into the process of converting these waveforms and text into suitable datasets.